nasa/bp/cosmos/README.md

 ```

 1. yarn
-1. rake build VERSION=1.0.0
+2. rake build VERSION=1.0.0

 ## Installing into OpenC3 COSMOS

 1. Go to the OpenC3 Admin Tool, Plugins Tab
-1. Click the paperclip icon and choose your plugin.gem file
+2. Click the paperclip icon and choose your plugin.gem file
-1. Fill out plugin parameters
+3. Fill out plugin parameters
-1. Click Install
+4. Click Install

-## Contributing

-We encourage you to contribute to OpenC3!

-Contributing is easy.

-1. Fork the project
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-Before any contributions can be incorporated we do require all contributors to agree to a Contributor License Agreement

-This protects both you and us and you retain full rights to any code you write.

-## License
+## DTN Tool Integration

-This OpenC3 plugin is released under the MIT License.
-See [LICENSE.txt](LICENSE.txt)
+The DTN Tools Suite require COSMOS version 5.12 and later, due to a Python package dependency.
+You can install DTN Tools wheel file (.whl) through the COSMOS Administrator Console via the Packages tab (Don't forget to click Upload!).
+When configuring test environments, any host ports or folders accessed by the DTN test scripts must be explicitly defined in the COSMOS compose.yaml file to ensure proper container communication.
+After integration you can use DTN Tools in scripts and procedures within the COSMOS Script Runner tab.
+See the [BPNode User Guide](https://github.com/nasa/bp/tree/main/docs) for more details.